 about Christianity by email or post.

-Share your opinion and read other people's answers by clicking here.
+Share your opinion read other people's questions by clicking here.

 Read what the Bible says about it

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, ‘Now the dwelling of God is with human beings, and he will live with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.’